The Peace Boxes 2006-2016

 - Franck de las Mercedes

-The project came to a close in May 2016, but this not the end of the Peace Boxes.
+The project came to a close in May 2016 and no longer sent, but this not the end of the Peace Boxes.
 As long as schools and teachers continue to make their own, it will continue grow.

 MAKE YOUR OWN: